 Unsweetened baker's chocolate contains eight to 10 times the amount of theobromine as milk chocolate contains.
 Semi-sweet chocolate falls roughly in between the two for theobromine content.
 White chocolate contains theobromine, but in such small amounts that theobromine poisoning is unlikely.

-From The Merck Veterinary Manual, here are approximate theobromine levels of different types of chocolate:
+The Merck Veterinary Manual gives approximate theobromine levels for different types of chocolate:

 - Dry cocoa powder - 800 mg/oz